ryjcm1/rrcc2021/README.md

 npm run serve
 ```

-The frontend should be accessible on:
+The frontend should be accessible by default on:

 ```sh
 http://localhost:8080/
 ```